viggu18/quiz-app/README.md

 To run the application create a react app using ```npx create-react-app```import the code inside the app created.
 Install all the libraries used in the folder using npm or yarn.

 Run the command ```npm start``` in the root directory of the project.

+The app does not call back to any API.
+The app runs on static data that is supplied to it locally.